dragan717080/NextTypeScriptTailwindPrismaNextAuthSanityNike/README.md

 Prisma is an innovative database toolkit that simplifies database access and management.
 It provides a type-safe and intuitive way to interact with the database using a powerful ORM (Object-Relational Mapping) layer.

+- **Sanity**

+Sanity is a headless CMS that gives totally composable, fully decoupled, real-time content back end.
+It has entirely customizable content workspaces.

 The goal of using these technologies is to create a high-performing, modern and scalable application.

 Please refer to the respective documentation of each technology for more in-depth details and usage instructions.